 - Please review carefully this document from the Wisconsin Department of Agriculture, Trade and Consumer Protection, Division of Food and Recreational Safety.
 Click this link to be directed to the document… https://datcp.wi.gov/Documents/InfoForOrganizedUserGroupsRecEdCamps.pdf

-- If you plan to use the grills behind the kitchen, please bring propane tanks.
+- If you plan to use the grills behind the kitchen, please bring propane tanks or charcoal.

-- There is a coin operated wash machine and dryer available for use in the lodge.
+- There is a coin operated wash machine and dryer available for use.

-- There are canoes and kayaks available for your use.
+- There are canoes, row boats and kayaks available for your use.
 There is a public boat launch down the road if you’d like to bring your own boat.
 We provide and require life jackets to be worn in any boating activities.
 To learn about Pigeon Lake and the DNR ordinances, please visit https://dnr.wi.gov/lakes/lakepages/LakeDetail.
-There is a large pier to enjoy, but not a sandy beach area.

 - There are fire pits throughout camp.
 Firewood is available for purchase on site.
-Please visit https://dnr.wi.gov/topic/forestfire/restrictions.html before your visit to see if there are any burning restrictions for fire safety.
+Please do not bring your own firewood.
+Visit https://dnr.wi.gov/topic/forestfire/restrictions.html before your visit to see if there are any burning restrictions for fire safety.